bshashikiran/screen-time-status-bar/README.md

 - Displays live screen time in the VS Code status bar.
 - Automatically starts and stops tracking based on the window's focus state.
-- Displays the total screen time in a human-readable format (HH:MM:SS).
+- Displays the total screen time in a human-readable format.

 ## Usage